abdulalikhan/DarazPK-API/README.md

 # Daraz.PK Product Information API

-Product Information JSON API for Daraz.PK built with Python, Flask and deployed using Vercel.
+Product Information JSON API for Daraz.PK built with Python and Flask and deployed using Vercel.

+## Note: This is a Free and Open Public API.
+No authentication or keys needed!

 ## API Usage